 Writing something along the lines of “we offer all types of plumbing services in New York and surrounding areas” would suffice.
 Google would be able to make out you offer plumbing services in New York.

 But make sure you mention your keyword in some form in your content, especially in the important areas of your content we listed above.

 And please ignore Yoast’s suggestions with keyword optimization.
 It recommends old-school practices often leading to overoptimization or keyword-stuffing that Google now frowns upon.
 You must remember that at the end of the day, even the Yoast SEO is a plugin, and you shouldn’t follow all its suggestions as is.

-Internal links to other posts and pages on your website is a ranking factor, and also helps improve user experience.
-In addition, it lowers the bounce rate on your website and increases the time your visitors spend on your website, which are both believed to be important factors affecting the SEO of your website.
+Internal links to other posts and pages on your website are a ranking factor, and also help improve user experience.
+In addition, it lowers the bounce rate on your website and increases the time your visitors spend on your website, which is both believed to be important factors affecting the SEO of your website.

 So by simply adding internal links to your content at the right places, you can cover a lot of important areas of your overall SEO process.